Select your language

-After more than 30 years in this sport (in the fresh air), I'm slowly getting addicted to tunnel flying.
+After more than 30 years in this sport (in fresh air), I'm slowly getting addicted to tunnel flying.
 We will see.
-Time is a factor in my life, and traveling with all the gear is becoming more of a chore with Corona and all the airport security concerns.
-Just a jumpsuit, helmet and regular sneakers – and a tunnel with other "bodies" seems to work in these times.
+Time is a factor in my life, and traveling with all the gear is becoming more and more of a chore with Corona and all the airport security concerns.
+Just a jumpsuit, helmet and regular sneakers – and a tunnel with other "bodies" seems to work in these days.

 Skydiving as well as flying has nothing to do with being brave or wild or weird.
 Especially skydiving requires discipline, knowledge and preparation before each jump.
-Then any skydive will provide you with joy and happiness and experiences you have never dreamed of before.
+Then every skydive will bring you joy and happiness and experiences you have never dreamed of before.

-I started skydiving and flying in the USA while I was working there as an IT-Specialist.
-Over the years I have jumped with my friends at many events around the world, making over 2000 RW* jumps.
-I participated with my own 4-way team in the German Nationals, was part of a German 20-way (including competitions) for several years, was part of an 80-way in an 80-way challenge over Thailand, and especially in my earlier years, I jumped off anything that flew.
+I started skydiving and flying in the USA while I was working there as an IT-specialist.
+Over the years I have jumped with my friends at many events around the world, and have made over 2000 RW* jumps.
+I competed with my own 4-way team in the German Nationals, was part of a German 20-way (including competitions) for several years, was part of an 80-way in an 80-way challenge over Thailand, and especially in my earlier years, I jumped from anything that would fly.

 RW* = Relative work, belly flying.

 BASE was something that always interested me.
-Twice I was on the verge of taking a BASE leap.
+Twice I was on the verge of taking a BASE jump.
 For various reasons, it didn't work out.
-That said, I do support serious BASE jumpers, and I've been fortunate enough to meet a few from different countries.
+That said, I do support serious BASE jumpers, and I've been lucky enough to meet a few from different countries.
 Again, this is a matter of preparation, not danger.

 What I love and have practiced extensively since the Corona days are tunnel flights*.

-A skydiving tunnel is a circular area surrounded by plexiglass with a lot of wind from below (the "bottom" consists of only a net).
-It is – so spoken – a skydiving simulator.
+A skydiving tunnel is a circular area surrounded by plexiglass with a lot of wind from below (the "floor" is just a net).
+It is – so to speak – a skydiving simulator.

-The book is in German, sorry fellows.
-Such it might be of primary interest to European skydivers speaking German.*
+The book is in German, sorry folks.
+So it might be of primary interest to European skydivers who speak German.*

 Some of my skydiving friends have contributed to the English versions of the Baerlie Books series, especially in refining my English translations.